 The floors at Holborn are also my design, again inspired by my the ancient mosaic floor patterns in Pompeii.
 The colour and texture matches the columns

 London Underground's flooring contractor had already priced the job by this time, so I had to work out an economic way of getting the terrazzo tiles cut, grouted and polished within budget.
-The floor designs work with the wall designs and are a memorable part of the experience of passing through the platforms and passageways.
+The floor designs work with the wall designs and are a memorable part of the experience for people passing through the platforms and passageways.

-The biggest challenge was to accommodate all of the posters and signs that might interfere with the overall effect.
+My biggest challenge was to accommodate all of the posters and signs that might interfere with the overall effect.
 I wanted to create an infinite dark space behind the objects. the all-black scheme helps calm down all of the visual clutter. it’s the only station where posters do not sit in special borders or fraMES.
 This took a while to get through the committee.
 I had to accept a white border around the actual station name and logo, which was a bit of a disappointment. in fact It was always difficult trying to convince London Underground not to go for an all-over beige scheme, which every committee tended towards.
 I was delighted when my ideas were eventually approved.

 Lighting Scheme